On Monday Wrocław City Council announced their 4-tier strategy to better intercultural dialogue.

 Speaking at the launch of the new strategy, Wrocław President Rafał Dutkiewicz expressed his condemnation of the racist incidents that have occured in the city in recent years.

 "Unfortunately, we are still dealing with marginal, but disgraceful behavior from some of Wrocław's inhabitants towards representatives of other nationalities.
 And it must be said that this is unacceptable."

-The main points from the 3-tier strategy are as follows:
+Some of the main points from the 4-tier strategy (which has been adapted from the strategy outlined in April) are as follows:

 1. Knowledge and education

 - Anti-discrimination tutorials, workshops, conferences and seminars, as well as social awareness campaigns

 - intercultural education and meetings with ambassadors of different faiths and cultures